 The historic January 1817 meeting in Philadelphia and the Ferguson protests 197 years later are both teachable moments.
 African Americans in Ferguson, Missouri, and eventually all across the nation, created the Black Lives Matter movement to raise awareness about police brutality.
 Both Philadelphia and Ferguson are reminders of what a united people can accomplish even if it means defying their own leadership.

-—William L. Katz is the author of Black Indians: A Hidden Heritage, and 40 other books on African American history.
+—William L. Katz, author of Black Indians: A Hidden Heritage, and 40 other books on African American history.